Info for future meets...

 Yes.
 Just ensure you let us know how many of you are coming.Finding the venue:

 If you are travelling to Newcastle by train you will need to get a Metro train from Newcastle Central Station to Jesmond travelling north (there are only two platforms).
-As you exit Jesmond Metro station walk towards the church and through the gates of the school.
+You will then need to walk past Jesmond Church (on your left) and through the gates to the school.

 Please get in touch with Lois ahead of a meeting and let her know if